WalletConnect/walletconnect-docs/docs/quick-start/wallets/swift.md

 ### Where to go from here
 Try our example wallet implementation that is part of WalletConnectSwiftV2 repository.

-You may also be interested in reading our [Beginner guide to WalletConnect v2.0 for iOS Developers](https://medium.com/walletconnect/beginner-guide-to-walletconnect-v2-0-for-swift-developers-4534b0975218)

 To dive deeper into protocol concepts check out our [documentation](https://docs.walletconnect.com/2.0/protocol/glossary)